 Chocolate drizzle (see note below)

-- Put 2 oz of the chopped chocolate in a microwave-proof bowl and heat at 50% power for a succession of 30–second periods, stirring with a spoon in between each cycle until 3/4 of the chocolate is melted.
+- Put 2 oz of the chopped chocolate (or chocolate chips) in a microwave-proof bowl and heat at 50% power for a succession of 30–second bursts, stirring with a spoon in between each cycle until 3/4 of the chocolate is melted.
 This should take about 1½ minutes.

 - Stir the chocolate until completely melted.
 Measure its temperature with an instant–read thermometer; it should be between 100 and 115 degrees Fahrenheit.
 Add the remaining ounce of chopped chocolate, stirring constantly until the mixture is at 88 degrees Fahrenheit.
 If it becomes too cool and starts to thicken, melt a few more tablespoons of chopped chocolate and stir them in to raise the temperature.